continuous-symmetry-measure/csm/python/README.md

 Changes in version 0.16.0
 -------------------------
- Added new script, "test_direction".
-Can be run from command line with 'run_direction <direction choice> symmetry in-file out-file additional-args'.
+ Added new script, `test_direction`.
+Can be run from command line with `run_direction <direction choice> symmetry in-file out-file additional-args`.
- The available direction choices are user-input, exact-structure, greedy-first, random-k, cube-corners, atom-vectors, atom-vectors-orth.
+ The available direction choices are `user-input, exact-structure, greedy-first, random-k, cube-corners, atom-vectors, atom-vectors-orth`.
- Additional flags: --dirs-file, --k
+ Additional flags: `--dirs-file`,` --k`

 Changes in version 0.15.5